The PlayStation VR released a few years back, but it actually feels like there's more hype around it right now.

 Many PlayStation VR games can be played with the standard PS4 DualShock 4 controller, but others require or are improved by using PlayStation Move motion controllers.
 They come with some headset bundles but not others, and are sold separately.

 Only some PlayStation 4 games are compatible with the PlayStation VR, but Sony has built up a nice library of titles over the last two years.
 We have a big list of favourites, if you need a lot of options.

-On the other hand, if you just want to dive into the latest and greatest, here's a look at five of the best new PlayStation VR games that released this year.
+On the other hand, if you just want to dive into the latest and greatest, here's a look at five of the best new PlayStation VR games released in the last year-plus.

 Sony's latest exclusive seemingly came out of nowhere to become one of the most acclaimed VR games on any device to date.
 It's just a legitimately excellent 3D platformer that happens to be playable in VR, which adds a unique feel to some of the challenges without diminishing the platforming core.